cashfit/oracle_articles/19c_RAC_install_OL9.md

 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-185518@2x.png> "Install the Grid Infrastructure") Wait while the prerequisite checks complete.
 If you have any issues use the "Fix & Check Again" button.
 Once possible fixes are complete, check the "Ignore All" checkbox and click the "Next" button.
 It is likely the "Physical Memory" and "Network Time Protocol (NTP)" tests will fail for this type of installation.
 This is OK.
-![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-185737@2x.png> "Install the Grid Infrastructure") By check “Ignore All” to proceed the installation.
+![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-185737@2x.png> "Install the Grid Infrastructure") By check "Ignore All" to proceed the installation.

 Wait while the installation takes place.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Jietu20191119-190342@2x.png> "Install the Grid Infrastructure")